Wrangling over virus relief persists despite high stakes

 State governments have been forced to borrow billions of dollars and slash costs by furloughing workers, delaying construction projects, cutting aid to schools and even closing highway rest areas.
 For many states, as well as local governments, the main hope for avoiding even deeper cuts is to get help from Congress.

 The virus also has led to political rancor around the globe.
 European Union leaders have met for several days, fighting over an unprecedented 1.85 trillion-euro ($2.1 trillion) EU budget and coronavirus recovery fund.
-The prolonged debates have been marked by walkouts, fists slamming into tables and insults.
+The prolonged debates have been marked by walkouts, fist slamming and insults.

 The pandemic has sent the EU into a tailspin, killing around 135,000 of its citizens and plunging its economy into an estimated contraction of 8.3% this year.

-There has been a glimmer of hope on the medical front with scientists at Oxford University saying their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people who got the shot.
+There has been a glimmer of hope on the medical front with scientists at Oxford University saying their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people.

 British researchers first began testing the vaccine in April in about 1,000 people, half of whom got the experimental vaccine.
 Such early trials are designed to evaluate safety and see what kind of immune response was provoked, but can’t tell if the vaccine truly protects.

-In research published Monday in the journal Lancet, scientists said that they found their experimental COVID-19 vaccine produced a dual immune response in people aged 18 to 55 that lasted at least two months after they were immunized.
+In research published Monday in the journal Lancet, scientists said that they found their vaccine produced a dual immune response in people aged 18 to 55 that lasted at least two months after they were immunized.

 “We are seeing good immune response in almost everybody,” said Dr. Adrian Hill, director of the Jenner Institute at Oxford University.

-“What this vaccine does particularly well is trigger both arms of the immune system,” he said.
+The head of emergencies at the World Health Organization hailed the results as “good news,” but warned “there’s a long way to go.”

+“We now need to move into larger scale real-world trials,” Dr. Michael Ryan told reporters in Geneva.

 White reported from Detroit, Pane reported from Boise, Idaho.
 AP journalists from around the globe contributed to this report.